The terms defined below have a specific meaning in the AODocs environment, and are widely used in the Knowledge Base.

 There are different kinds of permission in AODocs:

 - add, edit or remove attachments

 - edit custom properties

 - view the document history and the workflow comments

 - add, edit or remove relations

-- view the current version and previous versions of a document, manually create a new version, revert to a previous version, check-out or check-in the document
+- view the current version and previous versions of a document, manually create a new version, restore a previous version, check-out or check-in the document

 - move a document within the same library